RouteHub-Link/RouteHub.Service.GraphQL/readme.md

   - `lrue`: Configuration for the Least Recently Used (LRU) cache.
 (Does not related to wait)
     - `size`: The maximum number of items that can be stored in the cache.
     - `expire`: The duration after which an item in the cache will expire.

-### Queue Configuration

-- `redis`: Configuration for the asynq.

-Please adjust these settings according to your needs and environment.

 ## Project Structure